 The view from the magnificent cliffs of the Point Lookout Walk is breathtaking.
 Not only is it beautiful, but it is also a perfect place to spot turtles and many other marine animals depending on the season: manta rays, dolphins, whales, sharks…

-Going to the beach is the most obvious activity among the things to do on Stradbroke Island.
-For foreigners, Australia‘s never-ending empty white sand beaches are impressive.
-Stradbroke Island is perfect for experiencing the beach escape: there are 4WD accesses to the beach where you can set up your camp to spend the night.
+Going to the beach is the most obvious activity among the things to do on Minjerribah.
+For foreigners, Australia‘s never-ending empty white-sand beaches are impressive.
+Minjerribah is perfect for experiencing the beach escape: 4WD tracks head to the beach where you can set up your camp to spend the night.

 If you don’t have a 4WD, there are kilometres of unspoilt beach that you’ll have just for yourself if you’re lucky or to share with very few people if you are visiting during a peak period.

 Beach views on Straddy are breathtaking.
-The Point Lookout Walk is a must do.
+The Point Lookout Gorge Walk is a must-do.
 Don’t miss the view of Frenchmans Bay when you start the walk.
 Cylinders Beach is beautiful – and the restaurant at the top offers a very nice view.

-A pod of three dolphins visit almost every day Amity Point jetty at the end of the afternoon.
-They are wild dolphins but very used to interact with humans, so you’ll have a chance to get very close to them from the jetty.
+A pod of three dolphins visit Amity Point jetty almost every day at the end of the afternoon.
+They are wild dolphins but very used to interacting with humans, so you’ll have a chance to get very close to them from the jetty.
 Signs say it’s forbidden to feed them.
-I always think feeding wild animals isn’t a good thing, so I don’t mind this decision.
+Feeding wild animals isn’t good for them so I feel more comfortable there rather than on Moreton Island.

-A lit of things to do on Stradbroke Island wouldn’t be complete without mentioning scuba diving as it’s one of the best scuba diving sites on Australia’s east coast.
+A list of things to do on Minjerribah wouldn’t be complete without mentioning scuba diving as it’s one of the best scuba diving sites on Australia’s east coast.
 When the weather is good, you can also inquire if a boat is going out for snorkelling.
 They provide all the equipment so you don’t need to have your own scuba diving or snorkelling gear to enjoy the underwater beauty of the island.

 If you don’t want to organise anything, you can book online a day tour from Brisbane*.

-I like staying overnight and spend a full weekend on Staddie.
+I like staying overnight and spending a full weekend on Straddie.
 I usually choose to camp: it’s fun and cheap.
 But you can also upgrade: there are glamping options available or cabins with beach views.